 India 2026 Monsoon: Jupiter Exaltation Lands on the Natal Moon

-Jupiter exalted in sidereal Cancer (Jun 2026 to Jul 2027) transits within tight orb of India's natal Moon during the 2026 southwest monsoon season.
+Jupiter exalted in sidereal Cancer conjuncts India's natal Moon exactly on 21 June 2026, then walks the chart's five-planet Cancer stellium across the monsoon season.
 Jupiter-vedha signature at calibrated 1.41x lift, n=15.

 What this window typically looks like